Door24Tech/door24-web/README.md

 1. Create a feature branch.
 2. Commit changes (`npm run lint` and `npm run build` should pass first).
 3. Open a pull request targeting `main`.

+## Waitlist Landing Experience

+The default home route renders the Door 24 waitlist experience:

+- Hero headline with the tagline “Community Recovery, Not Counting Recovery.”
+- Highlights on the value of the platform.
+- Early-access waitlist form with name, email, organization, and context fields.
+Submit transitions are simulated client-side until the production integration is ready.
+- Soft-glow animated background elements defined in `src/app/globals.css`.

+To customize the form, edit the inputs and submission handling in `src/app/page.tsx`.
+The `/waitlist` route re-exports the same component so both `/` and `/waitlist` stay in sync.